zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/view-entities/view-entity-data-versioning.md

 WHERE u.UpdateDate < CAST('1997/08/17' as DATETIME)
 ```

-This addition retrieves the order status for one specific date.
+This addition retrieves the order status for one specific date:

 {{< figure src="/attachments/refguide/modeling/domain-model/view-entities/view-entity-data-versioning/entity-properties-2.png" width="500" >}}